 The AO-5 optics and electronics are now being re-designed to take advantage of the current fast cameras and computers.
 The goal is to make it lightweight enough for 10” aperture telescopes, but useful for telescopes up to 24”.
 The wavefront corrector will use the original design, based on moving lenses, instead of using a deformable mirror.
 Using lenses gives a very smooth correction, and individual actuators can be turned off without affecting the other corrections.
 An internal calibration source is used with the AO-5 software to partially automate and simplify user operation.

 Since atmospheric turbulence limits the field of view of the full correction, only small diameter targets can take advantage of the adaptive correction.
 Also, the limiting magnitude is determined by the subaperture size.
 For a 16” telescope, targets down to magnitude 9 should be useful.
 This includes the Galilean moons, Mars (when far from Earth), Uranus, Neptune, and many close double stars.
 Getting resolutions of 0.3 arcseconds with a smooth corrector is the design goal.
-Updates to this page should be posted every few months.
-For any other questions, please contact Dr. Bruns using email@example.com.
+Updates to this page should be posted as progress allows.
+For any other questions, please contact Dr. Bruns using firstname.lastname@example.org.

 Any use by others without permission of Stellar Products is prohibited.

 Links to other Stellar Products pages: